cferdinandi/EDD-Download-All/README.md

 # GMT EDD Download All
 Adds a "Download All" links to your multi-file purchases.
+Forked and updated from [EDD Download All](https://github.com/easydigitaldownloads/EDD-Download-All).

 [Download](https://github.com/cferdinandi/gmt-edd-download-all/archive/master.zip)